khmarbaise/multienv-maven-plugin/README.md

 TODO
 ----

- o Overwriting of file which exist in the original artifact?
+ o Configuration Maven Plugin in a different maven project within multi module build?
+How does that work? o Overwriting of file which exist in the original artifact?
 How to handle? o Produce an artifact only for a single environment?
    `mvn -Dconfiguration.maven.environment=test-01 clean package` Is this a good idea?

+ o Name?
+Configuration Maven Plugin?
+Might be environment-maven-plugin better ?

 [blog-multiple-environments-i]: http://blog.soebes.de/blog/2011/07/29/maven-configuration-for-multipe-environments/
 [blog-multiple-environments-ii]: http://blog.soebes.de/blog/2011/08/11/maven-configuration-for-multipe-environments-ii/